timcash/timcash/README.md

 1. Full Stack Web Applications
 1. Numerical Simulations and Games
 1. Disrupting Communication Networks
+1. Introduction to Category Theory
+1. Introduction to Partial Differential Equations
+1. Introduction to Linear Algebra
+1. Introduction to Calculus
+1. Introduction to Probability and Statistics
+1. Introduction to Discrete Mathematics
+1. Introduction to Algorithms
+1. Introduction to Computer Science

 # Patents
 ### ADAPTIVE PROCESSING AND CONTENT CONTROL SYSTEM